-11.2.19 Unlike rail, where improvements have long implementation timescales, improvements to bus services can usually be introduced with relatively short notice.
+11.2.20 Unlike rail, where improvements have long implementation timescales, improvements to bus services can usually be introduced with relatively short notice.

-- 11.2.20 Consultation with existing bus service providers is always recommended to test the commercial viability of (and therefore reduce the subsidy required for) any potential new or improved services. - 11.2.21 Complementary infrastructure improvements should also be considered as and when development sites are progressed and more accurate estimates of bus passenger demands, likely routes and infrastructure requirements can be determined. - 11.2.22 Regarding timing it is essential to implement new and improved bus services and infrastructure very early in the life of a development, ideally before any units on the site are occupied, so that facilities are available and operational for new residents and employees to use immediately.
-This is an important aspect of establishing good, sustainable travel behaviour and should be a conditional requirement of planning permissions for new development. - 11.2.23 Detailed investigations should be undertaken at the planning application stage in order to identify the appropriate level of new/improved bus services and complementary infrastructure improvements required in order to cater for forecast demands and achieve modal split targets.
-Delivery of an appropriate package of improvements should be a conditional requirement of planning permission and should be implemented prior to development occupation in order to encourage good, sustainable travel behaviour. - 11.2.24 Improvements to bus networks/infrastructure should therefore be timed to coincide with developments to meet forecast demands.
+- 11.2.21 Consultation with existing bus service providers is always recommended to test the commercial viability of (and therefore reduce the subsidy required for) any potential new or improved services. - 11.2.22 Complementary infrastructure improvements should also be considered as and when development sites are progressed and more accurate estimates of bus passenger demands, likely routes and infrastructure requirements can be determined. - 11.2.23 Regarding timing it is essential to implement new and improved bus services and infrastructure very early in the life of a development, ideally before any units on the site are occupied, so that facilities are available and operational for new residents and employees to use immediately.
+This is an important aspect of establishing good, sustainable travel behaviour and should be a conditional requirement of planning permissions for new development. - 11.2.24 Detailed investigations should be undertaken at the planning application stage to identify the appropriate level of new/improved bus services and complementary infrastructure improvements required to cater for forecast demands and achieve modal split targets.
+Delivery of an appropriate package of improvements should be a conditional requirement of planning permission and should be implemented prior to development occupation to encourage sustainable travel behaviour. - 11.2.25 Improvements to bus networks/infrastructure should therefore be timed to coincide with developments to meet forecast demands.